Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/01-audit-requirements.rst

 E.1 Audit Requirements
 ----------------------

 The COUNTER audit seeks to mirror the activity of an institution (a customer) carrying out usage on the content provider’s platform.
-The COUNTER audit procedures and tests are to ensure the usage reports provided by content providers comply with the COUNTER R5 Code of Practice.
+The COUNTER audit procedures and tests ensure the usage reports provided by content providers comply with the COUNTER R5 Code of Practice.

 Third-party hosts and vendors must be taken into account for usage reporting.
 Both hosts and vendors have additional audit requirements.
 The details are below: